Mark Immelman

 Mark Immelman (born October 2, 1970) is a South African sportscaster, golf teaching professional and author.

 Immelman is currently the host of the On the Mark podcast on pgatour.com.
 He also covers live golf for the PGA Tour on ESPN+ for PGA Tour Live, and CBS Sports.
-Mark is also an analyst on the “The Second Cut” podcast and a golf analyst for CBS Sports HQ.
+Mark is also an analyst on “The Second Cut” podcast and a golf analyst for CBS Sports HQ.
 In addition to his broadcasting career, he's also a published author.

 Mark is the older brother of 2008 Masters champion Trevor Immelman and son of former South African Sunshine Tour commissioner, Johan Immelman.

 Amateur career

 In four seasons playing for Columbus State, Immelman was a three-time All-American (1992, 94, 95) and a two-time Academic All-American while winning multiple national championships (1992, 94) with Columbus State.

 Coaching

 After coaching players on the European Tour, Immelman was the head men's golf coach at Columbus State University between 2001 and 2021.